facebookresearch/ClassyVision/examples/vit/README.md

 - We use gradient accumulation in all our training runs with a pre-defined global batch size (`simulated_global_batchsize`)
   - This means these configs can be used with any number of GPUs, as long as `simulated_global_batchsize` is divisible by `batchsize_per_replica * num_gpus`
 - Users need to download ImageNet 1K and modify the config to point to the correct paths to the train and val sets
+- In addition to the paper's training setup, we use label smoothing, mixup and AutoAugment with reasonable defaults
+  - Note that the training hyperparameters here are borrowed from the paper, so the results can possibly be improved with further tuning

 ### Pre-training on ImageNet 1K